 Skarv

-Skarv is a field in the northern part of the Norwegian Sea.
-The field has been developed with a floating production, storage and offloading vessel (FPSO) and has one of the world’s largest offshore gas processing plants on this type of facility.
-The ambition for the Skarv area estend to 2040 and beyond.
+Skarv is located in the northern part of the Norwegian Sea.
+The water depth is 350–450 metres.
+The field is developed with a floating production, storage and offloading vessel (FPSO), and hosts one of the world’s largest offshore gas‑processing facilities on this type of installation.

-Skarv was discovered in 1998, and the plan for development and operation (PDO) was approved in 2007.
-Production start-up occured on New Year’s Eve in 2012.
-Several deposits and fields are connected to the Skarv FPSO, including Skarv, Idun, Ærfugl and Gråsel.
+Skarv was discovered in 1998, and the Plan for Development and Operation (PDO) was approved in 2007.
+Production started on New Year’s Eve 2012.
+The field has since been further developed with the Ærfugl and Gråsel deposits, which came on stream in 2020 and 2021, respectively.

 Skarv FPSO